leisuzz/Reinforcement-Learning-on-snake-game/README.md

-Teach AI To Play Snake!
-Reinforcement Learning With PyTorch and Pygame
+# Reinforcement Learning With PyTorch and Pygame

 Build everything from scratch using Pygame and PyTorch.